cmaster-ca/splunk-mcp-guide/mcp_best_practices.md

 The notes below come from real-world Splunk deployments but apply broadly to MCP implementations across enterprise platforms.
 The central challenge is consistent across environments: how to safely expose powerful operational systems to probabilistic AI models while maintaining determinism, security, and performance.

-This guide consolidates practical best practices that have proven effective when deploying MCP with Splunk.
+This guide consolidates best practices that have proven effective when deploying MCP with Splunk.

 # 1. Start with Environment Personalization